NPascu6/npascu-website-latest/README.md

 - `npm start`: Start the development server.
 - `npm run build`: Build the application for production.
-- `npm test`: Run tests using the Jest testing framework.
+- `npm test`: Run tests using the Vitest testing framework.
 - `npm run eject`: Eject from Create React App for advanced configuration.

 ### Usage